-ANNEX - STEPS ON HANDLING THE WORKERS' DISPUTES/COMPLAINTS/GRIEVANCES
+ANNEX 2 - STEPS ON HANDLING THE WORKERS' DISPUTES, COMPLAINTS AND GRIEVANCES

+Steps on handling the workers' disputes, complaints and grievances according to the labor act (OG 93/14, 127/17, 98/19, 151/22) are as described below.

+Article 133

-- (1) The worker who considers that his employer has violated any of his rights arising from employment may require from the employer the exercise of this right within fifteen days following the receipt of a decision violating this right, or following the day when he gained knowledge of such violation. - (2) If the employer does not meet the worker's request referred to in paragraph 1 of this Article within fifteen days, the worker may within another fifteen days seek judicial protection before the court having jurisdiction in respect of the right that has been violated. - (3) A worker who has failed to submit a request referred to in paragraph 1 of this Article, may not seek judicial protection before the competent court, except in the case of the worker's claim for indemnification for damages or another financial claim pertaining to the employment. - (4) When the laws, regulations or administrative provisions, collective agreement or working regulations provide for an amicable dispute resolution, the deadline of fifteen days for filing a request with the court starts as of the date when the procedure for such resolution ended. - (5) The provisions of this Article shall not apply to the procedure for the protection of workers' dignity referred to in Article 134 of this Act. - (6) Unless otherwise provided for by this Act or any other law, the competent court within the meaning of this Act shall be the court that has jurisdiction over labor disputes. - (7) The worker must not be put in a disadvantageous position due to submitting a request to exercise the rights of workers prescribed by this Act, another law or regulation, a collective agreement, an agreement concluded between a works council and the employer, a labor regulation or a labor contract, due to the exercise of these rights, or due to submitting a request and participating in the procedure for the protection of the rights of that worker.
+(1) The worker who considers that his employer has violated any of his rights arising from employment may require from the employer the exercise of this right within fifteen days following the receipt of a decision violating this right, or following the day when he gained knowledge of such violation.

+(2) If the employer does not meet the worker's request referred to in paragraph 1 of this Article within fifteen days, the worker may within another fifteen days seek judicial protection before the court having jurisdiction in respect of the right that has been violated.

+(3) A worker who has failed to submit a request referred to in paragraph 1 of this Article, may not seek judicial protection before the competent court, except in the case of the worker's claim for indemnification for damages or another financial claim pertaining to the employment.

+(4) When the laws, regulations or administrative provisions, collective agreement or working regulations provide for an amicable dispute resolution, the deadline of fifteen days for filing a request with the court starts as of the date when the procedure for such resolution ended.

+(5) The provisions of this Article shall not apply to the procedure for the protection of workers' dignity referred to in Article 134 of this Act.

+(6) Unless otherwise provided for by this Act or any other law, the competent court within the meaning of this Act shall be the court that has jurisdiction over labor disputes.

+(7) The worker must not be put in a disadvantageous position due to submitting a request to exercise the rights of workers prescribed by this Act, another law or regulation, a collective agreement, an agreement concluded between a works council and the employer, a labor regulation or a labor contract, due to the exercise of these rights, or due to submitting a request and participating in the procedure for the protection of the rights of that worker.